 BIO takes all reasonable measures to protect the personal data from loss, misuse, unauthorized access, disclosure, alteration and/or destruction.
 BIO accordingly has put in place appropriate physical, electronic and managerial security measures to safeguard and secure any personal data under BIO’s control from loss, misuse, unauthorized access or disclosure, alteration or destruction.
 However, BIO cannot guarantee the security of personal data on or transmitted via the Internet.

 BIO will only process personal data in a way that is compatible with and relevant for the purpose for which it was collected or authorized by the individual.
 To the extent necessary for those purposes, BIO will take reasonable steps to ensure that personal data is accurate, complete, current, and reliable for its intended use.

 It is BIO’s clients who have the responsibility to allow access to their personal data.

 Enforcement and Dispute Resolution

 BIO uses a self-assessment approach to assure compliance with these Privacy Guidelines and periodically verifies that these Privacy Guidelines are accurate, comprehensive for the information intended to be covered, prominently displayed, completely implemented and accessible and in conformity with the most current Privacy Shield principles.
-The Federal Trade Commission and/or the Department of Transportation have jurisdiction over Bio-Optronics compliance with Privacy Shield.
+The Federal Trade Commission has jurisdiction over Bio-Optronics compliance with Privacy Shield.

 BIO encourages interested persons to raise any concerns using the contact information provided below and it will investigate and attempt to resolve any complaints and disputes regarding use and disclosure of personal data in accordance with the Privacy Shield principles.